mbeddr/mps-platform-docs/src/doc/docs/gotchas/aspects/behavior/index.md

 !!! question  "Can I use a more specific return type while overriding behavior?"

     No, it is not possible.
-Have a look at [this ticket](https://youtrack.jetbrains.com/issue/MPS-27720).
+Have a look at [MPS-27720](https://youtrack.jetbrains.com/issue/MPS-27720).

 !!! question  "Can I use variable arguments (varArgs) in behaviour methods?"

     No, it is not possible.
-Have a look at [this ticket](https://youtrack.jetbrains.com/issue/MPS-31056).
+Have a look at [MPS-31056](https://youtrack.jetbrains.com/issue/MPS-31056).

 !!! question  "Can I enter a throws clause in behaviour methods?"

     No, it is not possible.
-Have a look at [this ticket](https://youtrack.jetbrains.com/issue/MPS-22306).
+Have a look at [MPS-22306](https://youtrack.jetbrains.com/issue/MPS-22306).

 !!! question  "Where can I save temporary information about nodes?"